Send Enigma a File for Batch Append

 SFTP

-If you use Amazon Web Services to manage your cloud infrastructure, then you may be able to receive files from Enigma via S3 replication.
-This method of receiving files is suitable if after a conversation with the Enigma team, it is determined that the amount of data you are receiving is large enough to warrant setting up a S3 replication.
+If you use Amazon Web Services to manage your cloud infrastructure, then you may be able to receive files from Enigma deposited in a S3 bucket you control.

 Interpreting the Output